 When you’re done with all the tweaks and have uploaded all of your content, review your site before announcing it to the world.
 Reread all of your content, check out your site on mobile, and make sure all of your images load properly.
 You should also consider installing a child theme plugin. and investing in a hosting solution that provides staging environments.

 Here’s a compilation of a few places to buy quality themes:

 Hopefully, this article has provided you with some ideas for narrowing down your theme selection process.
-What’s great about WordPress is if you do decide to change themes down the road, you’ll have the flexibility to do so.
-If you’re looking for more on selecting the right WordPress theme, check out this library of resources on Torque, or speak with a WP Engine represneative for answers to your questions.
+What’s great about building websites with WordPress is if you do decide to change themes down the road, you’ll have the flexibility to do so.
+If you’re looking for more on selecting the right WordPress theme or WordPress hosting, check out this library of resources on Torque, or speak with a WP Engine representative for answers to your questions.